osjacky430/tmr_listener/README.md

 ### TODO

 - Better ROS interface
+- Inject tm logic to boost asio instead of heavy coupling
 - Type conversion operator, TM has some "unique" type conversion rules, which is totally BS to me
 - consider function accepting types that can be implicitly converted to the desired type
 - Implement some services